openGeeksLab/PoAS/README_eng.md

 4. Q: If somebody gathered a large number of users, will that affect the network security?<br>
 A: Let's answer the question from two aspects.
 1. We will try the best to ensure fair competition among the miners to avoid this centralized situation.
 See the section of "[Compete for the Voters](#compete-for-the-voters)" and "[Wallet application](#wallet-application)";2.
 We separate the voting of block generation and main china to make sure even if users are very centralized, it can also maintain the network security,refer to [->](#anchor-01).
 5. Q：Since the system uses voting mechanism, what is the difference between other voting protocol, like BFT?<br>
-A: First of all, the voting logical of BFT is to reach the consensus of "Majority wins", while the voting logical of PonD follows Satoshi Nakamoto's consensus logical which is "able people should get more pay".
-This is the most essential difference; Secondly, the BFT voting system is among few validation nodes, which is not full distribution system, but voting of PonD can be conducted in any of the nodes, it can be seen as completed distribution system like PoW.
+A: First of all, the voting logical of BFT is to reach the consensus of "Majority wins", while the voting logical of PoND follows Satoshi Nakamoto's consensus logical which is "able people should get more pay".
+This is the most essential difference; Secondly, the BFT voting system is among few validation nodes, which is not full distribution system, but voting of PoND can be conducted in any of the nodes, it can be seen as completed distribution system like PoW.